 SCUBA diving is safe and easy when divers are properly educated.
-HSA has thirty years of experience in training safe and competent SCUBA divers with disabilities; this has been achieved by adapting the buddy system to the individual diver's abilities to ensure the safety of both the diver and his buddy (buddies).
+HSA has more than thirty years of experience in training safe and competent SCUBA divers with disabilities; this has been achieved by adapting the buddy system to the individual diver's abilities to ensure the safety of both the diver and their buddy (buddies).
 The HSA Open Water SCUBA course is a full certification course.
 It is recognized worldwide and will allow a diver with a disability to participate in recreational SCUBA diving activities.

 An “Introduction to SCUBA Diving” can be done prior to a potential student deciding to take a full SCUBA diving certification course.
 Participation in this activity does not put any obligation on the potential student and is a very good way to determine if this sport is for them.
 This is done free of charge.

 The HSA Open Water SCUBA course, offered by Freedom at Depth Canada, has three components: academics, confined water (pool) and open water.
 The academics and confined water components are taught together, while the open water is taught separately.
-The academics and confined water usually require four days of training.
+The academics and confined water require a minimum four days of training.
 The open water is done in two days.
-The entire course can be done either all at once or over a period of six months.
+The entire course can be done either all at once or over a period of several months.
 FADC will work individually with each student to set a suitable schedule.
 If a student requires additional training time, it will be provided at no additional charge.

-A valid medical dive certificate must be provided prior to acceptance into the HSA program including the introduction.
+A valid medical dive statement must be provided prior to acceptance into the HSA program including the introduction.
 Please print the appropriate medical form from the FADC website and have it completed by your physician.
-If your physician has any questions on the special medical considerations for people with disabilities and SCUBA diving, we can arrange a private interview for him/her with a physician trained in assessing SCUBA for people with disabilities.A fee of $500.00 will be charged for the SCUBA course.
+If your physician has any questions on the special medical considerations for people with disabilities and SCUBA diving, we can arrange a private interview for him/her with a physician trained in assessing SCUBA for people with disabilities.A fee of $300.00 will be charged for the SCUBA course.
 The student manual, the recreational dive planner, and the HSA certification fee are included in the course fee.
 The course fee may be waived if a potential student can demonstrate that this fee would be an unreasonable burden.

 Most of the equipment for the course will be provided by FADC.
 However, students are required to purchase basic personal SCUBA equipment.
 Note that it is important that the student not purchase any equipment before the beginning of the course.
 FADC will provide detailed information on what is required.
 Basic equipment will include mask and protective boots; for some students, a snorkel and/or fins may also be required.
 For the Open Water portion of the course, a wet suit will be required.
 Freedom at Depth can help students find adequate wet suits for diving with a disability at a low price.